Central Saint Martins: Awards and assessment

 In 1998 the London Institute received a Queen's Anniversary Prize for the "massive contribution" of Central Saint Martins College of Art & Design to the growth of the fashion industry in Britain.
 The University of the Arts London received a Queen's Anniversary Prize in 2013, for the contribution of CSM industrial and product design graduates to commerce, industry and the design profession.

 CSM does not receive independent assessment in the Complete University Guide league tables, but is ranked as part of the University of the Arts London.
 In 2014 the university received an overall ranking of 67 out of 124 institutions, with a rank of 102 for graduate prospects and 123 for student satisfaction with teaching.
 In 2018 it was placed 83rd out of 129 universities, with a rank of 125 for student satisfaction.

 Schools and location

-Teaching at Central Saint Martins is organised into nine programmes, which include acting, art, design, fashion, graphics and jewellery and textiles, as well as foundation courses.
+Teaching at Central Saint Martins is organised into nine programmes, which include acting, art, design, fashion, graphics, jewellery and textiles, as well as foundation courses.

 Central Saint Martins moved to a converted warehouse complex on Granary Square at King's Cross in 2011.
 Most of the college is housed there, but it also uses the former Byam Shaw building in Elthorne Road, Archway, and premises in Richbell Place, Holborn.

 Staff and alumni

-Among the alumni of the school are the Turner Prize winner Laure Prouvost, the musician Jarvis Cocker, and many fashion designers, including Sarah Burton, John Galliano, Stella McCartney, Alexander McQueen, Zac Posen and Riccardo Tisci.
+Among the alumni of the school are the Turner Prize winner Laure Prouvost, the musician Jarvis Cocker, and many fashion designers, including John Galliano, Stella McCartney, Alexander McQueen, Zac Posen and Riccardo Tisci.

 In 2022 Rathna Ramanathan became head of the college, succeeding Jeremy Till who had been in the post since 2012.